mikasatoo/portfolio-website-v2/README.md

-## portfolio website v2

-me portfolio
+## ✨ me portfolio ✨

+Built with Next.js and TypeScript, and deployed with Vercel.

+Head to -> <a href="https://www.mikasato.com/">mikasato.com</a>